phamhuungoc1112/qr_code/README.md

 A modern, lightweight QR code generator built with [Next.js](https://nextjs.org/).
 Instantly create customizable QR codes for URLs, text, contact info, and more.

+## 🚀 Check out the live demo: [https://qrcode-generator.xyz/](https://qrcode-generator.xyz/)

+> Try generating your own QR code and see the tool in action!

 ## 🚀 Features

 - ✅ Generate QR codes instantly from any input